Phronesis2025/BibleStudyApp/docs/homepage-rule.md

 - Cards with semi-transparent dark backgrounds
 - Sky-blue accents for interactive elements
 - Hover and focus states for interactive elements
-- Typography uses Poppins font for headings, text-gray-50 for headings, and text-gray-200 for body text for better contrast and warmth
+- Typography uses Poppins font (medium weight) for headings, text-gray-50 for headings, and text-gray-200 for body text for better contrast and warmth
 - Subtle organic shapes in sky-400/10 as background elements in the hero section
 - Error states in red
 - Success states in green
 - Loading states with animated spinner
 - Responsive layout for various screen sizes
 - Micro-animations for interactive elements (scale, bounce, pulse)
+- Mobile-optimized interactions with ripple effects and tap animations

 ## Functionality